Meet the Other Phone. Child-safe in minutes.

 Is Marrakech family friendly?

-Marrakech and Morocco are very child friendly, and the little ones are always welcomed with big smiles and open arms.
-There is so much in this magical country for the young ones to experience that will broaden their young minds.
-Despite being just three hours away from London, Marrakech is a whole different world.
+Despite the hustle, bustle and dust, Marrakech and Morocco are very child friendly, and little ones are always welcomed with big smiles and open arms.
+There is so much in this magical country to experience that will broaden their young minds.
+Despite being just three hours away from the UK, Marrakech offers a whole different world.

 Where in Marrakech is best for a family holiday?

-While you may be tempted to stay in one of the very personal riads in the very centre of Marrakech, keep in mind that there are not many things for the kids to do when you’re not out and about.
+While you may be tempted to stay in one of the traditional riads in the very centre of Marrakech, keep in mind that there are not many things for the kids to do when you’re not out and about.

 Riads are generally small with 5-10 rooms, often have a small plunge pool, and are great for personalised service.

-The hotels located a few kilometres outside the city centre might be more convenient for families with small children, as there are often large pools, slides and other entertainment for them.
+The hotels located a few miles outside the city centre might be more convenient for families with small children, as there are often large pools, slides and activities for them.

 Do I need to hire a car in Marrakech?